aws-solutions/media-services-application-mapper/UNINSTALL.md

 ## Warning

-Remember to remove the DynamoDB stack last as other stacks are running software that accesses the tables.
-Removing the table before removing the running software has the potential to create excessive error rates in your account which may result in service usage throttling.
+Remember to remove the DynamoDB stack last as other stacks are running software that access the tables.
+Removing the tables before removing the running software has the potential to create excessive error rates in your account which may result in service usage throttling.

 ## Navigate